Djerba: Jewish history

 The historical conflicts between Muslims and Jewish people have been largely absent in Djerba.
-This is reportedly attributed to the fact that all the people of the island were at some point Jewish and therefore share similar practices in their ways of life.
+This is reportedly attributed due to all the people of the island being at some point Jewish, and therefore share similar practices in their ways of life.
 Some of these Jewish practices that can be seen in Muslim households in Djerba are the lighting of candles on Friday night, and the suspending of matzot on the ceiling from one spring to the next.
-The Jewish and Muslim communities have coexisted peacefully in Djerba despite political unrest regarding the Israeli-Palestinian conflict.
+The Jewish and Muslim communities have coexisted peacefully in Djerba despite political unrest regarding the Israeli–Palestinian conflict.
 The people of Djerba say that the two communities simply pray in different places, but are still able to converse.
 A Jewish leader once stated "We live together, We visit our friends on their religious holidays.
 We work together.
 Muslims buy meat from our butchers.
 When we are forbidden to work or cook on the Shabbat, we buy bread and kosher food cooking by Muslims.
 Our children play together".

-On 11 April 2002, Al-Qaeda claimed responsibility for a truck bomb attack close to the famous synagogue, killing 21 people (14 German tourists, 5 Tunisians, and 2 French nationals).
+On 11 April 2002, Al-Qaeda claimed responsibility for a truck bomb attack close to the famous synagogue, killing 21 people (14 German tourists, 5 Tunisians and 2 French nationals).

 Since the "Arab Spring", the Tunisian government has extended its protection and encouraged Jewish life on the island of Djerba.
 Citing the long and unique Jewish history on Djerba, Tunisia has sought UNESCO World Heritage status for the island.
-There are currently 14 synagogues, 2 yeshivot, and 3 kosher eateries.
+There are currently 14 synagogues, 2 yeshivot and 3 kosher restaurants.

 A Jewish school on the island was firebombed during the national protests held in 2018, while security forces in Djerba were reduced, being preoccupied with protection efforts elsewhere.
 This attack was among many other uprisings that were occurring throughout Tunisia at the time.

+On 9 May 2023, El Ghriba Synagogue was the target of a mass shooting on a large gathering of Jewish pilgrims that takes place every year at the synagogue.
+Five people were killed including: two Jewish cousins, a Jewish-French tourist, and two Tunisian security guards.